How to Travel on Amtrak Trains with a Dog in 2023

 Are Pets Allowed on Amtrak?

-Both small pet dogs and cats are allowed on Amtrak trains, although naturally there are some restrictions.
+Both small dogs and cats are allowed on Amtrak trains, although naturally there are some restrictions.
 For starters, not all trains allow pets on board.
-(If you’re travelling with a service animal, they are welcome on all Amtrak services and these rules don’t apply.)
+(If you’re travelling with service animals, they are welcome on all Amtrak services and these rules don’t apply.)

 Other key rules to keep in mind are that the maximum weight of both dogs and cats, including their carrier, is limited to 20 pounds (9kg).
 There is also a limit of one pet per customer (as the pet must be stowed underneath your seat except on Amtrak Cascades trains), plus your pet must be at least eight weeks old and be vaccinated.